Stanmore Public School

 Music and Drama

 All classes in Years K-6 participate in one Music and one Drama lesson each week.
-Our teachers, Ms Poon (Music) and Ms Lopes and Mrs Fenech (Drama), are very skilled and experienced in differentiating the Creative Arts curriculum to cater for different ages.
+Our teachers, Ms Poon (Music) and Ms Lopes (Drama), are very skilled and experienced in differentiating the Creative Arts curriculum to cater for different ages.
 As well as developing students’ basic skills in performance and appreciation of performing arts, a key focus of these programs is preparing performances for the school’s annual Performing Arts Showcase Concerts, in which every student performs on stage as part of a class item.

 Languages – Greek and Chinese